srph/angularjs-structure-styleguide/README.md

 ## Contribution

 I'd suggest to issue a proposal or a question first (for discussion purposes) before submitting a pull request.
-This avoids unrewarded / unmerged pull requests.
+This avoids unrewarded / unmerged pull requests (if ever).